excerpted from our book

 Just 3-4 minutes after leaving the top of the Chute you will see a spur trail leaving the right side of the main trail.
 This is the trail to Clellís Spring.
 There is a deep cove on the north side of the canyon at this point, and Clellís Spring is located at the back of the cove about 250 yards from the main trail.
 The spur trail to the spring is well marked by cairns.
 Clellís Spring consists of two small water collection troughs that are fed by an old rusty pipe buried under the sand.
 The flow rate is very slow, but I have never heard of the spring being completely dry.

-From Clellís Spring the main trail continues west for another 0.6 miles before dropping into the East Fork of Range Canyon.
+From Clellís Spring the Ernie's Country trail continues west for another 0.6 miles before dropping into the East Fork of Range Canyon.
 Whitmore Natural Arch is located just 0.4 mile north of the point where the trail crosses the East Fork, but unfortunately it canít be seen from the bottom of the wash.
 The arch is situated high above the east side of the canyon near the top of the mesa, and to get to it from the trail would require some serious scrambling up the canyon wall.
 Probably the easiest way to get to the arch would be to hike in on top of the mesa from the Dollhouse Road south of The Wall Camp.

-After the trail crosses the East Fork of Range Canyon it immediately starts climbing again to the top of another high point between Range Canyon and the East Fork.
+After the Ernie's Country trail crosses the East Fork of Range Canyon it immediately starts climbing again to the top of another high point between Range Canyon and the East Fork.
 At the top there is a brief respite of level ground, but the route back down to Range Canyon is the most strenuous part of this hike.
 Some scrambling is in order as the cairned trail drops 150 feet down a steep, narrow gully that ends near the eastern side of Range Canyon.

-When it reaches Range Canyon the trail immediately turns right into a minor tributary and heads north for 0.2 mile.
+When it reaches Range Canyon the Ernie's Country trail immediately turns right into a minor tributary and heads north for 0.2 mile.
 At that point the path climbs out of the left side of the small wash for the climb up to the trailhead.
 But before you exit the wash you should stop and look back.
 100 feet before the trail exits the wash it passes another cairned trail on the right, and if you follow that side trail for 200 yards you will come to Louís Spring.

 Louís Spring is a much nicer spring than Clellís Spring; not only is the flow rate greater, but there are some nice campsites nearby for backcountry campers.
 The spring is located under a pleasantly shaded alcove, and at the bottom of the feeder pipe there are three small storage troughs full of clear water.